VilledeMontreal/workit/examples/event/README.md

 $ npm install
 ```

-(Optional) Setup, we can switch to `TAG.camundaBpm` or `TAG.zeebe` in order to use both plateform (some comments are added in the example).
+(Optional) Setup, we can switch to `TAG.camundaBpm` or `TAG.stepFunction` in order to use both plateform (some comments are added in the example).

 ```sh
 $ # from this directory